+Coahoma Community College

+EMPLOYEE/STUDENT GRIEVANCE FORM

-Coahoma Community College STUDENT GRIEVANCE FORM This form is to be used if the grievant is not satisfied with the oral decision of his or her immediate supervisor or dean at the first step of the grievance procedure.
+This form is to be used if the grievant is not satisfied with the oral decision of his or her immediate supervisor or dean at the first step of the grievance procedure.
 This form will be completed at each subsequent step to which the grievance is advanced.
 If a grievant is settled orally with the immediate supervisor or dean, this form should not be used.

-Name Date Mailing Address Date of Incident Position/ Telephone No. Enrollment Status Department/Dept Supervisor/Dean of Study Grievance Statement (READ CAREFULLY) Briefly describe the details of the complaint and indicate how the college has violated its policy(s).
-The evidence should include relevant facts and documentation directly related to the complaint.
-Indicate the time frame in which the violations referenced in the complaint occurred.
-What subsequent actions did you take?
+not be used.

+Name Date

+Mailing Address Date of Incident

+Position/ Enrollment Status Telephone No.

+Department/Dept . of Study Supervisor/Dean

+Grievance S

+Priofly doscribe the det ails of the som (READ CAF REFULLY) s).
+The evidence should include relevant

+e violations referenced in the complaint

+occurr ed.

+What subsequent act ions did you take?

 What actions did you take to resolve the matter?

+•

-What would you like to see happen as a resolution to this matter?
-Grievant's Signature
+What would you like to see happer as a resolution to this matter?

+Г

+Grievant' s Sign nature

-Decision of Immediate Supervisor/Dean Supervisor's or Dean's Signature Date Employee's / Student's I am satisfied with the answer to my grieve ance.
-Answer l l am not satisfied with the answer to my grave it advanced to the next step. rievance and wish to Reply y to th Second Step ne Employee/Student Grievance Next L evel T Supervisor's or Dean's Signature Date Employee's / Student's Answer I am satisfied with the answer to my griev ance.
-2 22.20 11 42 I am not satisfied with the answer to my g have it advanced to the next step. and wish to Third Step Reply to Employee Grievance, Next Level President's Signature Date
+Decision of Immediate Supervisor/Dean Supervisor's or Dean's Signature Date Employee's / Student's I am satisfied with the answer to my grieva ance.
+Answer I am not satisfied with the answer to my g have it advanced to the next step. rievance and wish to D. 1 Second Step 1 Kepl y to the Employee/Student Grievance Next L evel Supervisor's or Dean's Signature Date Employee's / Student' Answer I am satisfied with the answer to my griev ance 7 HIS WCI I am not satisfied with the answer to my ghave it advanced to the next step. and wish to Third Step Reply to Employee/Student Grievance, Next Level President's Signature Date